 White hats hack an organization's systems to come up with recommendations for fortifying them against such threats.
 In addition, ethical hackers try to replicate some of the destructive techniques a real cyberattack might employ.
 They also teach company leaders and employees how to protect sensitive information.

 The increased threat of a potentially devastating cyberattack has caused many organizations to start actively recruiting ethical hackers.

 According to a study by the National Association of State Chief Information Officers and the consulting firm Deloitte & Touche LLP, nearly half of state information technology officials reported in 2016 that they sometimes used third parties to try to penetrate their systems; one third said they did so at least once a year.

 "Companies and government agencies can't fill IT security positions fast enough," said Dr. Chicone.
 "We need a pipeline of qualified, well-rounded IT professionals to protect the intellectual property of these organizations."

-However, while strong IT skills are an obvious job requirement, strong analytical, strategic, and communication skills are equally important.
-According to Dr. Chicone, "Although there are many opportunities available for qualified IT security professionals with aptitude for software, systems, and networks, today's IT security analysts also need to think strategically and possess excellent oral and written communication skills to work effectively within an organization."
+"Although there are many opportunities available for qualified IT security professionals with an aptitude for software, systems, and networks, today's IT security analysts also need to think strategically and possess excellent oral and written communication skills to work effectively within an organization," said Dr. Chicone.

 As the number of cyberattacks continues to rise—leaving companies and government agencies to wonder, "who's next?"—hiring more well-trained, highly skilled ethical hackers should continue to be a top priority.
-Purdue Global—with help from experienced faculty like Dr. Chicone—will continue to answer this "call to arms" by training the next generation of ethical cyberwarriors.
+Purdue Global’s cybersecurity degree programs, with help from experienced faculty like Dr. Chicone, will continue to answer this demand by training the next generation of ethical hackers.* Request more info today.